tcrensink/soundhound/readme.md

 - Feel free to use any library, nltk or sci-kit, or any frameworks.
 - That means, your submission would comprise of the sample article (\*.txt file or files) you chose as the input to your program.
 List any assumptions you made or your approach in a readme.txt file which would illustrate high level steps you did to solve this problem)

-# General Comments on method
+# General comments on solutions
 The solution uses sklearn and pandas (NLTK could also have been used), using essentially uses a (simplified) 'bag of words' model.
 Sklearn.feature_extraction.text.CountVectorizer tokenizes the text file and creates a frequency table using the default regex pattern `(?u)\b\w\w+\b`; this excludes single character strings and treats punctuation as separators.
 Several "solutions" are included.
-The code has been test on short documents and has not been performance optimized for very long documents.
+The code has been tested on short documents and has not been performance optimized for very long documents.

 # Basic solution to problem description parts 1, 2 ,3:
 - Terms are sorted by frequency, and subsorted alphabetically.
 This is a niave and undesirable for "flat" distributions (short documents have long tails with words of equal count, e.g. n=1).
 This is improved in subsequent solutions.
 Other bits: